jerry-yclin/ePRS/README.md

 **Goal**: Predict a target phenotype using a small training set, leveraging a GWAS of a related source phenotype.
 **Location**: [`simulations/phenotype_prediction/`](simulations/phenotype_prediction/)

-See the `README.md` in that directory for a full explanation and code.

 ### 2. Simulation: Disease Subtype Differentiation